 Our quarterly operating results have fluctuated in the past, and we believe they will continue to do so in the future.
-Some of these fluctuations may be more pronounced than they were in the past as a result of the issuance of warrants to purchase approximately 5.0 million shares of our common stock by us in December 2007 and January and August 2009.
+Some of these fluctuations may be more pronounced than they were in the past as a result of the issuance of warrants to purchase approximately 5.0 million shares (which number gives effect to our July 2012 one-for-six reverse stock split) of our common stock by us in December 2007 and January and August 2009.
 Each of these warrants is classified as a derivative liability.
 Accordingly, the fair value of the warrants is recorded on our consolidated balance sheet as a liability, and such fair value is adjusted at each financial reporting date with the adjustment to fair value reflected in our consolidated statement of operations.
 The fair value of the warrants is determined using the Black-Scholes option valuation model.
 Fluctuations in the assumptions and factors used in the Black-Scholes model can result in adjustments to the fair value of the warrants reflected on our balance sheet and, therefore, our statement of operations.
-Due to the classification of such warrants and other factors, quarterly results of operating results may not be predictive of future performance.
+Due to the classification of such warrants and other factors, quarterly results of operations are difficult to forecast, and period-to-period comparisons of our operating results may not be predictive of future performance.
 Additionally, our quarterly operating results may fluctuate due to the variable nature of our revenue and research and development expenses.
-Specifically, a change in the timing of activities performed in support of our U.S. government research contracts could either accelerate or defer anticipated revenue from period to period.
+Specifically, a change in the timing of activities performed in support of our U.S. government research contracts could either accelerate or defer anticipated revenue from period.
 Likewise, our research and development expenses may experience fluctuations as a result of the timing of activities performed in support of our U.S. government research contracts and the timing and magnitude of expenditures incurred in support of our DMD and other proprietary development programs.
 In one or more future quarters, our results of operations may fall below the expectations of securities analysts and investors.
-In that event, the market price of our common stock could decline.
-In addition, the market price of our common stock may fluctuate or decline regardless of our
+In that event,